 In this study, the length of cooling is assigned by chance, like by rolling dice.
 The first 150 children in the study have the same chance to be cooled for 24, 48 or 72 hours.
-After 150 children are in the study, children may be assigned by chance to 0, 12, 18, 24, 36, 48, 60, 72, 84 or 96 hours of cooling.
-After your child has been cooled for the length of time the study assigned, they will be rewarmed to normal temperature (36.8 C) slowly, over about a day (unless they were in the 0 hour group).
+After 150 children are in the study, children may be assigned by chance to 12, 18, 24, 36, 48, 60, 72, 84 or 96 hours of cooling or no additional cooling.
+After your child has been cooled for the length of time the study assigned, they will be rewarmed to normal temperature (36.8°C or 98.2°F)) slowly, over about a day (unless they were in the no additional cooling group).
 We will then keep them at this normal temperature until the end of the fifth day (120 hours).
-If your child is assigned to the 0 hour group, your child will be kept at a normal temperature of 36.8 C for 120 hours.
+If your child is assigned to the 0 hour group, your child will be kept at a normal temperature of 36.8°C (98.2°F) for 120 hours.
 While receiving the study treatment they will get medicine to keep them comfortable and to prevent shivering.
 If at any time your child's doctor no longer believes cooling to be in your child's best interest, the doctor can rewarm your child to normal temperature temporarily or permanently.